fastify/fastify-example-twitter/README.md

 This plugin tracks the following and the followers implementing the flow explained [here](https://redis.io/topics/twitter-clone)

+### Timeline plugin

+This plugin aggregates informations from `tweet` and `follow` plugin in order to return the tweet timeline

 ## Frontend

 The frontend side has been done only to show a simple UI for avoiding the manual curls.